realityquark/Local-LLM/NVIDIA_DRIVERS.md

 While its doing its update we can check on a few things. press the ```Windows key``` and type software and updates.
 Click on the software and updates icon to bring up the window.
 Click on Addition Drivers and we can see what versions are available.
 One thing we can use nvidia's website for is to confirm which latest version we should be looking for.

-Here we can see by searching nvidia's website, we are looking for version 550
+Here we can see by searching nvidia's website https://www.nvidia.com/download/index.aspx, and choosign Linux OS, we are looking for version 550

 ![Linux Website Version](images/linuxwebsiteversion.png)